ibm-cloud-docs/containers/cs_regions.md

 ## Accessing the global endpoint
 {: #endpoint}

-You can organize your resources across {{site.data.keyword.Bluemix_notm}} services by using {{site.data.keyword.Bluemix_notm}} locations (formerly called regions).
+You can organize your resources across {{site.data.keyword.cloud_notm}} services by using {{site.data.keyword.cloud_notm}} locations (formerly called regions).
 For example, you can create a Kubernetes cluster by using a private Docker image that is stored in your {{site.data.keyword.registryshort_notm}} of the same location.
 To access these resources, you can use the global endpoints and filter by location.
 {:shortdesc}

-### Logging in to {{site.data.keyword.Bluemix_notm}}
+### Logging in to {{site.data.keyword.cloud_notm}}
 {: #login-ic}

-When you log in to the {{site.data.keyword.Bluemix_notm}} (`ibmcloud`) command line, you are prompted to select a region.
+When you log in to the {{site.data.keyword.cloud_notm}} (`ibmcloud`) command line, you are prompted to select a region.
 However, this region does not affect the {{site.data.keyword.containerlong_notm}} plug-in (`ibmcloud ks`) endpoint, which still uses the global endpoint.
 Note that you do still need to target the resource group that your cluster is in if it is not in the default resource group.
 {: shortdesc}

-To log in to the {{site.data.keyword.Bluemix_notm}} global API endpoint and target the resource group that your cluster is in:
+To log in to the {{site.data.keyword.cloud_notm}} global API endpoint and target the resource group that your cluster is in:
 ```
 ibmcloud login -a https://cloud.ibm.com -g <nondefault_resource_group_name>
 ```